DBGrow/factom-proof-of-support/README.md

-This app serve provide a way for support teams to prove publicly that they are/were actively present to support a service.
+A NodeJS app server that  provide a way for support teams to prove publicly that they are/were actively present to support a service.

 Team members submit signed "checkin" messages to the POS server at regular intervals, which are then entered into the Factom blockchain to persist forever.